 A home gym does not necessarily have to be in your garage.
 Any space that you can find at home for some weights or gym equipment can become a home gym.
 Most people tend to use their garage, which is the reason for the term.

 Garage gym enthusiasts make it their purpose to fit out their gyms in the most efficient manner possible.
 This has led to a huge community of home gym builders that are always innovating and creating new ways to improve their home setups.

 Garage Home Gym Essentials

 The first place that you should start is with the flooring.
-Installing heavy-duty foam floor tiles is the perfect way to protect your floors and your equipment from damage.
+Installing heavy-duty foam floor mats or tiles is the perfect way to protect your floors and your equipment from damage.